Population-scale dietary interests during the COVID-19 pandemic: Results

-Note that, although different languages are spoken in the 12 studied countries, search queries did not need to be translated, as Google Trends allows language-independent entity descriptors from the Freebase knowledge base \cite{bollacker2008freebase} as input.
-For instance, for the input ``/m/09728'', Google Trends will return the search interest for all queries related to the concept ``bread'' across languages.
+Note that, although different languages are spoken in the 18 studied countries, search queries did not need to be translated, as Google Trends allows language-independent entity descriptors from the Freebase knowledge base \cite{bollacker2008freebase} as input.
+For instance, given as input the Freebase entity descriptor for ``bread'' (/m/09728), Google Trends will return the search interest for all queries related to the concept ``bread'' across languages.